the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 They were silent, because, on the road, they were talking with each other about which of them was the greatest.
-Jesus sat down and called the ten-and-two and told them, "If anyone wants to be first, they will the last of all and everyone's helper."
+Jesus sat down and called the ten-and-two and told them, "If anyone wants to be first, they will be the last of all and everyone's helper."
 He held a child in his arms in the middle of them and said, "Anyone who accepts one little child in my name accepts me, and anyone who accepts me doesn't accept me; they accept the one who sent me."

+John said, "Teacher, we saw someone throwing out bad spirits in your name, and we made him stop because he wasn't with us."
+Jesus said "Don't stop him!
+No one will do a work of power in my name and then immediately say bad things at me.
+Anyone who isn't against us is for us."